 - Marilyn Monroe: An iconic figure in popular culture whose way of expressing individuality resonates with the creative bend of an ISFP personality.

-- Ryan Gosling: His talent for bringing his characters to life on screen shows an impressive depth typical to an ISFP.
+- Ryan Gosling: His talent for bringing his characters to life on the screen shows an impressive depth typical of an ISFP.

 Top 7 ISFPs Quotes

 For inspiration and motivation, ISFP personalities often rely on thought-provoking quotes.
 These reflections mirror their outlook on life and comfort them during challenging times.

 - “Life is about finding our paths – creating isn’t just a matter of sitting down, it helps to know where you’re going.”

 - “Never let anyone dull your sparkle.
 You were made to shine.”